codersMom/angular100-labs-2020-06-22/Ch01-Overview/2using-own-repo/README.md

     ![config global](screenshots/git-config-global.png)

 4. Execute the following commands to create a new folder for your work and to initialize a local Git repo.
 You may or may not see the warnings.
-Wherever you start using cd \ takes you to c:\
+Use cd \ to take you to c:\

     ![GitInit](screenshots/git-init.png)

 5. Test that you can add to your local repo and commit by executing the following commands.
-If you cannot commit, check that you set your global setting for user.name and user.email.
+If you cannot commit, check that you set your global setting correctly in the previous steps.

     ![add readme](screenshots/git-cli-add-readme.png)

-### **Part 6 - Opening Multiple Instances of VS Code**
+### **Part 2 - Opening Multiple Instances of VS Code**
 [back to top](#links-to-content-below)

 Quite often you will need to have multiple instances of VS Code open.